3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 3 things you should know before use:

 1. The custom element name `ag` stands for *Art Gallery*.
-2. The art gallery tag must use *right behind the plain text.*
+2. The art gallery tag must use *right behind the plain text* .
-3. Do not including any blank line within this part of codes, *blank line will break the markdown syntax.*
+3. Do not including any blank line within this part of codes, *blank line will break the markdown syntax* .

 **Code Sample:**